Radiokot/aoc-2025/README.md

 On Reddit, I read that the problem can be solved as a system of equations, and I did this last year, but this time the system is not square – number of equations (number of joltages) is less than the number of variables (press count of each button).

-Solving such a system is beyond my comprehension.
+Turned out, there is a math solver called Z3 which takes equations and inequalities and gives you a solution which satisfies them all.
+For each machine, I created a system with the following statements:

+1. For each joltage, sum of all the presses of buttons affecting this joltage = joltage
+2. Each button press count >= 0
+3. Each button press count <= min joltage this button affects

+There can be many solutions, the solver gives one, but it is not the best one.
+To find the best one, I iteratively added more and more "sum of button press counts < previous sum" inequalities to the system until it is not solvable.
+The sum from the last solved system is then the minimal one.

 ## [Day 11](https://adventofcode.com/2025/day/11)